Alleghany High School (Virginia): History

 Alleghany High School's current building opened in 1963 as Alleghany County High School.
 The school's colors were red, white, and Columbia blue, and the mascot was known as the Colt.

 In 1983, Clifton Forge High School, located in nearby Clifton Forge closed down, and students from there were consolidated with ACHS forming the current Alleghany High School.
 Also as a result of the consolidation, Alleghany's mascot changed to the Mountaineer, as this was the mascot of the former Clifton Forge High School.
 The school's colors remained the same.

 In 1985, the school building was severely flooded, with multiple feet of water pooling in some areas.
 The damage was immense but the building was renovated later that year.
 The school has not flooded as badly since then, though water has formed puddles in certain areas more recently.

 In 2005, the Alleghany County School Board began holding meetings with the public and also started negotiations with contractors about the possibility of building a new Alleghany High School building.
 The current high school is located on top of a floodplain which has narrowly escaped flooding in recent years, and current resources at Alleghany are strained.

-In late 2020, it was announced that Alleghany County Public Schools and Covington City Public Schools would merge due to declining attendance.
-The new school system will be known as Alleghany Highlands Public Schools and the two high schools will merge to create a new Alleghany High School that will take on Covington's Cougar nickname beginning in 2023.
+In late 2020, it was announced that Alleghany County Public Schools and Covington City Public Schools would merge.
+The new school system is known as Alleghany Highlands Public Schools.
+On July 1, 2023, Covington High School merged with Alleghany to create a new Alleghany High School that took on Covington's Cougar nickname.